simonezambonim/explore_dataset/readme.md

 # Data exploring with Streamlit

-This app aims to help data scientists get their first insights of a dataset in a simple and fast way.
+This app aims to help data scientists get their dataset first insights in a simple and fast way.
-Data exploratory analysis is one of the most important steps in a data science project and it can be very time consuming.
+**Exploratory Data Analysis** is one of the most important steps in a data science project and it can be very time-consuming.
-However many times this work can be facilitaded using a generalizided code for EDA.
-By using streamlit and doing it in a simple way, it is possible to extract relevant variables from a dataset with hundreds of variables, treat missing values and perform univariate and multivariate analysis.
+However, many times this work can be facilitated using a generalized code for EDA.
+This app helps to extract relevant variables from a dataset with hundreds of variables, treat/drop missing values, and also perform univariate and multivariate analysis through beautiful charts.

 ## Getting Started